Adored ballet teacher fights in hospital to make it to her 50th Jubilee show

 Samson said the dancers had worked so hard and deserved to perform, have a lovely time and get the experience.

-She went through every class’ dance totalling 150 dancers from 5 to 85 years old covering every detail; from what dancers had on their heads and feet to where the flowers went.
+She went through every class’ dances, totalling 150 dancers from five to 85 years old, covering every detail - from what dancers had on their heads and feet to where the flowers went.

 In the meantime, she said it was “quite worrying” watching the numbers on her heart monitor jump and drop radically.